Peterclark1996/s2ts/README.md

 ```

 ## Usage
-Once installed you can run with the start command
+Once installed you can run with the start command:
-Start running s2ts
 ```shell
 npm run start
 ```

-While running, s2ts will look for any file updates in your `/scripts` folder `Counter-Strike Global Offensive/content/csgo_addons/<map-name>/scripts`, and automatically compile then save them to `Counter-Strike Global Offensive/game/csgo_addons/<map-name>/scripts`.
+While running, s2ts will look for any file updates in your scripts folder at `Counter-Strike Global Offensive/content/csgo_addons/<map-name>/scripts`, and automatically compile then save them to `Counter-Strike Global Offensive/game/csgo_addons/<map-name>/scripts`.

 To start writing a script, create a file with the `.vts` extension in your `/scripts` folder.
 The contents of this file should start with the types reference, and then an import for Instance from cspointscript.
 A script might look something like this: